Information Flow in Self-Supervised Learning: Applying matrix information theory to masked image modeling

 where $p_i = \frac{\sigma_i}{\sum_{k=1}^{n} \sigma_k}$, $\{\sigma_i \mid i = 1,\cdots,n \}$ represents the singular values of $\mathbf{A}$, and $\operatorname{H}$ denotes the Shannon entropy. \end{definition}

 Thus it is natural to add the matrix entropy to the MAE loss to give a new self-supervised learning method.
-As the numerical instability of calculating matrix entropy is larger than its proxy TCR, we shall use TCR loss instead.
-One may wonder if we can link this new loss to other traditional unsupervised learning methods to give a better understanding.
-We answer this in the affirmative by linking this to the VAE approaches.
+As the numerical instability of calculating matrix entropy is larger than its proxy TCR during training, we shall use the TCR loss (definition \ref{TCR loss}), which is a matrix-based estimator for entropy \citep{yu2020learning}.

+Recall that we assume each representation $z_i$ is $l_2$ normalized.
+If we take the latent distribution of ${Z}$ as the uniform distribution on the unit hyper-sphere $S^{d-1}$, we shall get the following loss for self-supervised learning.